eccenca/documentation.eccenca.com/docs/explore-and-author/graph-exploration/building-a-customized-user-interface/property-shapes/index.md

 ### Class

-Class of the connected IRI if nodeKind == sh:IRI.
+Class of the connected IRI if its nodeKind is sh:IRI.
+In Easynav, any new node that a user creates by means of this property shape, will be an instance this class.

 Used Path: `shacl:class`